khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/troubleshooting.md

 </details>

-<details><summary>What is the minimum version of Windows or MacOS required to install the OpenBB Terminal?</summary>
+<details><summary>What is the minimum version of Windows or MacOS required to install the Finance Analysis?</summary>

-The OpenBB Terminal installation packages are compatible with:
+The Finance Analysis installation packages are compatible with:

 - Windows 10 or later.
 - MacOS Monterey or later.